Bay of Lübeck

 The main port is Travemünde, a borough of the city of Lübeck, at the mouth of river Trave.
 The Elbe–Lübeck Canal connects the Baltic Sea with the Elbe River.
-The bay is surrounded by the landstrips of Ostholstein and Nordwestmecklenburg.
+The bay is surrounded by the land strips of Ostholstein and Nordwestmecklenburg.
 Located in the North of the Bay, the Hansa-Park amusement park creates a popular sight for families all around the region and Southern Denmark.
-The Pötenitzer Wiek lake splits the states of Schleswig-Holstein and Mecklenburg-Vorpommern and got historical attention, as it gave East Germany refugees the possibility to flee from East Germany in to West Germany.
+The Pötenitzer Wiek Lake splits the states of Schleswig-Holstein and Mecklenburg-Vorpommern and got historical attention, as it gave East Germany refugees the possibility to flee from East Germany into West Germany.